altunixon/wips/lns/altina_ln/ASP-121-Chapter_1_Thunderclap.md

 "It’s just this bit of distance, so a new recruit will do."<br/>
 "How should we question Latreille?
 Like ‘did you murder Regis’ or something?
 Ah, speaking of which, he didn’t."<br/>
 After all, Regis was still alive and kicking before her.<br/>
-Regis said with an awkward smile:
+Regis said with an awkward smile:<br/>
 "No… I think he already tried.
 If not, news of me dying in battle wouldn’t have spread."<br/>
 "Ah, is that so!?"<br/>
 "Well, let’s talk about this later… First is the matter of the envoy.
 At this distance, we can just pass the letter to them directly.
 They can reply via mail too."<br/>